Pedagogy Enhanced With Technology for Educational Reform

 - PEWTER for Teacher Candidates - All Single Subject teacher candidates (TCs) will be collaborating on buildling a wiki as well as sharing various educational technologies throughout the term in the form of "tech minute" showcases.
 All TCs have been paired with a "tech buddy" to support their own ongoing growth and development in using new technologies to enhance their pedagogy.
 Throughout the term in EDUC 412, TCs will also be using various freely available technologies including Web 2.0 tools, GoogleDocs, and other content-specific resources to develop a repertoire and a confidence in using new technologies in their future classrooms.

-- PEWTER Connections - Ambassador outreach activities to local schools and to support the work of classroom teachers and strengthen partnerships with Cal Poly partner school districts and faculty across campus.
+- PEWTER Connections - Ambassador outreach activities to local schools and organizations to support the work of classroom teachers and strengthen partnerships with Cal Poly partner school districts and faculty across campus.

 - Teachers for the Advancement of Technology - a local teacher organization that works to advocate for the needs and interests of teachers working to integrate new technologies into their classrooms.